polterguy/babelfish/README.md

 * `client` - Client system consuming the translations to display to its end users.
 * `dashboard` - An administrative UI component allowing an admin to edit the database of translations and languages through a UI.
 * `end user` - The end user wanting to see your application in his language of choice.
+* `namespace` - A unique string defining a single client somehow, allowing you to filter translations such that only translations relevant to one specific client is returned by the system.

 ## Publicly available endpoints